StratusLab/stratuslab.github.com/_posts/2012-12-04-try-reference-cloud-infrastructures.md

 What is the firewall policy?
 ----------------------------

-No firewall restrictions are applied externally to the VMs at GRNET.
-All ports are open for end-user applications.

 At LAL, only commonly-used ports are open for the virtual machines.
 The open ports are: